EmberClient/ServerRepository/README.md

 Once you have your own copy of the repository, you will need to create a new file containing your server's information in valid JSON format.
 This file should be named after your server and should be placed in the `/servers` directory.

-The JSON file should contain a key/value pair for each field that is needed for your server, such as name, any applicable IP address' or domain names, type, versions, etc. For example, a file for our test server might look like this:
+The JSON file should contain a key/value pair for each field that is needed for your server, such as name, any applicable IP address' or domain names, types, versions, etc. For example, a file for our test server might look like this:

 ```json
 {